Aliases for MCM5 Gene

 GeneCards Summary for MCM5 Gene

 MCM5 (Minichromosome Maintenance Complex Component 5) is a Protein Coding gene.
-Diseases associated with MCM5 include melanoacanthoma.
-Among its related pathways are TGF-Beta Pathway and Cell Cycle, Mitotic.
-GO annotations related to this gene include DNA helicase activity.
+Diseases associated with MCM5 include Meier-Gorlin Syndrome 8 and Melanoacanthoma.
+Among its related pathways are Immune response IFN gamma signaling pathway and Telomere C-strand (Lagging Strand) Synthesis.
+Gene Ontology (GO) annotations related to this gene include chromatin binding and DNA replication origin binding.

 UniProtKB/Swiss-Prot for MCM5 Gene